BennyPLS/Sleeper/README.md

 While this plugin may have limited features, its advantage lies in its lightweight nature.

 - Skipping of nighttime through partial player-based activation.
-- An Ignored List that not counts toward the player-based night-skipping
+- An Ignored List that doesn't count toward the player-based night-skipping
 - Skip Night Animation.
 - Configuration options for messages, percentage for skip, and animation speed.
 - When Skip Night and